 Knowing this, you can easily answer questions 3, 4, and 5.

 Vocabulary is an essential part of every reading comprehension.
 Although knowing each single word is not essential, knowing a good number of words can be very helpful.
-Indeed, it allows you to grab the sense of a paragraph immediately, so as you can avoid re-reading the passage and lose time.
+Indeed, it allows you to grab the sense of a paragraph immediately, so that you can avoid re-reading the passage and lose time.

 To improve your vocabulary, you can listen to the radio, watch some movies, or reading some passages and underline and/or list words you don’t know.